koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------
 <!-- note
-Custom renderer is useful even on the browser environment.
+Custom renderer is useful even on browser environments.
 If you feel that The size of React DOM is so big.
 You can create alternative lightweight React DOM implementation as a custom renderer.

-React DOM is the one of this.
+ReactDOMLite is an example of these.
 If you are interested in creating a custom renderer for DOM.
-I recommend watching the video that Sophie's talk at this year's React Conf.
+I recommend watching the video of Sophie's talk at this year's React Conf.

 Before describing custom renderer, I'd like to introduce -->